 Stainless Steel Water Bath Canners are available to purchase here… (Affiliate, thank you!)

 It has a stainless steel rack.
 I’ve replaced many a rusted rack for my other canners, so I really wanted a canner with a stainless rack.

 And it has a feature in the lid handle that may be of help to a new canner: A lid temperature indicator.
 When your water is boiling, you start timing.
 This indicator tells you when the water in the canner is at the right temperature to start timing your load.

 This indicator is also used when you are steam canning.

-Pressure canners are discussed and compared in this video by SimplyCanning.com.
+Pressure canners are compared and discussed here in this video by SimplyCanning.com.
 Learn about the different styles and features of each brand to make an informed choice on which is right for you!

-Steam canning is a process where you use a steam canner (versus waterbacth or pressure).
-The debate lies between the USDA and local Extension Offices.
+Steam canning uses a steam canner to process the food, versues using water bath or pressure canning.
+The debate on its safety lies between the USDA and local Extension Offices.
 SimplyCanning.com shares what they learned.

-Water bath canning, step by step beginner-friendly tutorial.
-Printable checklist to help you learn.
+A water bath canning step-by-step tutorial can be found here!
+Includes a printable checklist to help you learn.
 It doesn’t have to be hard or confusing.